aeon

 Functions

-def plus (x:Int) (y:Int) : Int {
+def add (x:Int) (y:Int) : Int = x + y;

-def plus : (x:Int) -> (y:Int) -> Int = \x -> \y -> x+y;
+def add : (x:Int) -> (y:Int) -> Int = \x -> \y -> x + y;

-The above top-level definitions are equal to each-other.
+The above top-level definitions are equal to each other.
 The first version defines a function that takes two arguments, and has them available directly in the body.
 The second version defines an object of type function from int, to a function from int to int (curried, like Haskell), and defines that object using nested lambda functions.

 Types